An open and honest telling of Taranaki Cathedral’s past will help more people understand the church’s role in the

 Why are you planning other building work on the site?

 Currently the mission and ministry activities of the cathedral are split between sites on the northern side of Vivian Street and the cathedral on the south side.
 The busy roadway between the sites is a dangerous and inconvenient division.
 We see efficiencies in bringing all our activities on to the one southern site surrounding the cathedral.
-The proposed atrium and an extension of the Hatherly Hall westwards, are seen as the most logical way to accommodate our space requirements.
-This would then allow the church to consider alternative uses for the northern site, with an intention to gain ongoing operational funding from a ground lease or development of the land.
+The proposed atrium, some alteration of the Hatherly Hall and use of the vicarage are seen as the most logical way to accommodate our space requirements.
+No decisions have been made yet on what this may look like on our southern site.
+A single Cathedral Precinct site would allow the church to consider alternative uses for the northern site, with an intention to gain ongoing operational funding from a ground lease or development of the land.